Skip to main content

 4. Click the Add button.

-5. Click the Next button to dismiss the popup window.
+5. Click the Next button to dismiss the pop-up window.

 JavaScript errors detected